n

 }

-RAdmin comes with all the standard Radius attribtues from the Radiator dictionary, which will normally that Radiator and RAdmin will work together properly.
+RAdmin comes with all the standard Radius attributes from the Radiator dictionary, which will normally that Radiator and RAdmin will work together properly.

 If you have custom or non-standrard Vendor-Specific attribtues in your Radiator dictionary, you can get them into Radmin with this procedure.
 This procedure converts your Radiator dictionary into a form usable by RAdmin, and replaces the entire contents of the RADATTRS and RADVALUES tables.